Cellwise and Casewise Robust Covariance in High Dimensions: Consistency and asymptotic normality

 Since $\int \IFu_{\case}\left(\bx,\bSigma,H_0\right)dH_n(\bx)=\frac{1}{n}\sum_{i=1}^{n}\IFu_{\case}\left(\bx_i,\bSigma,H_0\right)$, we have

 If $\sqrt{n}\,\mbox{Rem}(H_n-H_0)$ becomes negligible as $n\rightarrow \infty$, the multivariate central limit theorem yields \eqref{eq:asym}.

-The assumption that $\sqrt{n}\,\mbox{Rem}(H_n - H_0)$ becomes negligible is a reasonable regularity condition because it contains an additional factor of $1/\sqrt{n}$ compared to the leading term in the expansion, and $H_n$ converges to $H_0$ by the Glivenko-Cantelli theorem \citep{van2000asymptotic}.
+The assumption that $\sqrt{n}\,\mbox{Rem}(H_n - H_0)$ becomes negligible is a reasonable regularity condition because it contains an additional factor of $1/\sqrt{n}$ compared to the leading term in the expansion, and $H_n$ converges to $H_0$ by the Glivenko-Cantelli theorem (Van der Vaart, 2000).
 Rigorous treatment of this condition has been addressed in various ways in the literature.
 For example, \cite{mises1947asymptotic} assumed that the remainder could be expressed as a second derivative term combined with a higher-order remainder.
-Other authors have explored specific forms of differentiation, such as the Hadamard (or compact) derivative \citep{fernholz2012mises} and the Fr\'echet derivative \citep{clarke2018robustness}. \end{proof}
+Other authors have explored specific forms of differentiation, such as the Hadamard (or compact) derivative \citep{fernholz2012mises} and the Fréchet derivative \citep{clarke2018robustness}. \end{proof}